 AP source: Hamlin visits teammates for 1st time since injury

 ORCHARD PARK, N.Y.
-(AP) — Damar Hamlin visited with teammates at the Bills facility on Saturday for the first time since being discharged from a Buffalo hospital, and about two weeks after the Bills safety went into cardiac arrest and needed to be resuscitated on the field during a game in Cincinnati.
-Bills linebacker Matt Milano posted a photo on his Instagram account of a smiling Hamlin shaking hands with a teammate.
+(AP) — Damar Hamlin visited with teammates at the Bills facility on Saturday for the first time since being discharged from a Buffalo hospital, about two weeks after the Bills safety went into cardiac arrest and needed to be resuscitated on the field during a game in Cincinnati.
+Bills linebacker Matt Milano posted a photo on his Instagram account of a smiling Hamlin shaking hands with someone.
 A person with direct knowledge of Hamlin’s schedule confirmed to The Associated Press the player’s visit.
 The person spoke on the condition of anonymity because Hamlin has kept his schedule and recovery private.

 NFL All-Pros: Kelce, Jefferson unanimous; 16 first-timers

 Travis Kelce and Justin Jefferson are unanimous choices for The Associated Press 2022 NFL All-Pro Team, and Sauce Gardner is the first rookie cornerback selected in 41 years.
 The Chiefs’ Kelce and the Vikings’ Jefferson received first-team votes Friday from all 50 members of a nationwide panel of media members who regularly cover the league.
 Kansas City quarterback Patrick Mahomes, San Francisco 49ers edge rusher Nick Bosa and Chiefs defensive lineman Chris Jones each got 49 of 50 first-team votes.
 Gardner, the fourth overall pick by the New York Jets, was named on all 50 ballots, receiving 43 first-place votes.
 Pro Football Hall of Famer Ronnie Lott was the last rookie cornerback chosen for the first team in 1981.